 I think my vocabulary is pretty small compared to my contemporaries.
-In order to fix this, I’m making more of an effort to listen out for new words.
-Now when I hear a one that I don’t understand, I take the time to look it up; even if it means pausing the telly.
-I’ve even started to do the crossword, it’s only the Daily Mail but you have to start somewhere, right?
-It’s a welcome break doing them in the canteen after lunch.
-It separates my playtime from the stresses of holding down 2 full time jobs at the same time!
+In order to fix this, I'm making more of an effort to listen out for new words.
+Now when I hear one that I don't understand, I take the time to look it up; even if it means pausing the telly.
+I've started to do the crossword, it's only the Daily Mail but you have to start somewhere, right?
+It's a welcome break doing them in the canteen after lunch.
+It separates my playtime from the stresses of holding down 2 full time jobs!

 Some of the words are strange and difficult to remember so I've decided to record them here.
 I intend to try and make a sentence using my new word during a conversation in the coming days.
 It'll help me keep them in mind.

 I was getting a bit tired of only having 5 words to describe all my emotions.
 I've survived okay so far on "Ace", "Brilliant", "ok", "crap" and "shit" ordered in levels of okness.
 See what I mean?

 - a title, heading, direction, or the like, in a manuscript, book, statute, etc., written or printed in red or otherwise distinguished from the rest of the text.

 - a direction for the conduct of divine service or the administration of the sacraments, inserted in liturgical books

 - any established mode of conduct or procedure; protocol.

 - adj. written, inscribed in, or marked with or as with red; rubrical.

 - adj.
 Archaic . red; ruddy

 - vehement or violent denunciation, censure, or reproach.